MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/get-started-xdr.md

 ![Screenshot of who to contact for important matters in XDR](../../media/XDR/who-to-contact-for-important-matters.png)

-1. In the same Defender Experts settings wizard, under **Incident contact**, search for and add your contact persons or teams that we can notify for guided response actions or any communication that requires a prompt response.
+1. In the same Defender Experts settings step-by-step guide, under **Incident contact**, search for and add your contact persons or teams that we can notify for guided response actions or any communication that requires a prompt response.

 > [!NOTE]
 > Given the urgent nature of the communications, it is recommended to have someone available at all times.

 2. Select **Next**.
 Under Service review contact, search for and add your contact persons or teams that we can engage with for ongoing security briefings done by our service delivery team.

 3. Select **Next**.
-The settings wizard will then provide you with information about the **Next steps**, including working with our experts to [optimize your security posture](#run-initial-defender-experts-readiness-checks).
+The settings guide then provides you with information about the **Next steps**, including working with our experts to [optimize your security posture](#run-initial-defender-experts-readiness-checks).

-4. Select **Close** to exit the settings wizard.
+4. Select **Close** to exit the settings step-by-step guide.

 To edit or update your notification contacts after the initial setup, go to **Settings** > **Defender Experts** > **Notification contacts**: